florisdenhengst/website/content/posts/student_supervision.md

 discuss them and highlight where contributions are relatively easy or challenging.

 The first type of contribution is mostly technology-driven.
 In it, an existing technology is applied on a novel problem.
-The problem itself can be novel, or the combination of problem-technology combination is novel.
+The problem itself can be novel, or the combination problem-technology is novel.
 While the goal is to evaluate existing technology on a new problem, often the technology has to be adjusted for it to work on the problem at hand.
 Within the scope of a thesis, these adjustments are usually small and can even be limited to a hyperparameter optimisation.
 Alternatively, the technology enables a wider class of problems to be